Tai-401-Py/reading-notes/201/Reading01.md

 How HTML, CSS, and JS fit

 - HTML - Content
+  - What is the site about
 - CSS - Presentation
+  - HOw do I want the site to look
 - JS - Behaviour Layer
+  - What do I wnt the site to do

 Linking to a JS file